davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data-serialization.md

-assured that objects of those domain types are properly serialized when overflowed and persisted to disk, transferred between clients and servers, transferred between peers in a cluster, and even when data is transferred over the network when you use {pivotal-gemfire-name}'s multi-site WAN topology.
+assured that objects of those domain types are properly serialized when overflowed and persisted to disk, transferred between clients and servers, transferred between peers in a cluster, and even when data is transferred over the network when you use VMware GemFire's multi-site WAN topology.